Chapter 7 – Faculty and Staff

 7.11.22 Visiting Professor or Visiting Associate Professor, etc. shall be a person holding academic rank at another institution, or a person regularly engaged in similar and equivalent intellectual endeavor who may be employed at the University for a limited period.
 [Administrative January 2013]

-7.11.23 Adjunct Professor shall be a person of established reputation or distinction in his/her field who in return for adjunct status shall actively contribute to the teaching, research, or service missions of the institution.
+7.11.23 Adjunct Professor shall be a person of established reputation or distinction in a specific field who in return for adjunct status shall actively contribute to the teaching, research, or service missions of the institution.
 Adjunct professors shall receive no salary unless it is separately contracted.
 Such appointments shall continue for up to three years, following which they may be renewed according to the procedure stated below.
 Nominations for adjunct professor shall originate in a department and the credentials of such a person shall be examined in the same manner and with the same criteria as are used with regular faculty appointment before the candidate receives approval.
 The request shall be forwarded to the Dean of the College who in turn will forward it to the Office of the Provost.
 Reappointment of Adjunct Professors shall be based on active participation in the work of a department, college, or the University.
 The dean of the college shall provide a summary of such participation when requesting renewal or reappointment.
-[Administrative January 2013]
+[Administrative January 2013] #21-22-6